SAP-samples/ibp-data-intelligence-forecasting-prophet/README.md

-# SAP-samples/repository-template
-This default template for SAP Samples repositories includes files for README, LICENSE, and .reuse/dep5.
-All repositories on github.com/SAP-samples will be created based on this template.

-# Containing Files

-1. The LICENSE file:
-In most cases, the license for SAP sample projects is `Apache 2.0`.

-2. The .reuse/dep5 file:
-The [Reuse Tool](https://reuse.software/) must be used for your samples project.
-You can find the .reuse/dep5 in the project initial.
-Please replace the parts inside the single angle quotation marks < > by the specific information for your repository.

-3. The README.md file (this file):
-Please edit this file as it is the primary description file for your project.
-You can find some placeholder titles for sections below.

 # Forecasting in SAP Integrated Business Planning with an external algorithm based on Prophet

 <!--- Register repository https://api.reuse.software/register, then add REUSE badge: